equaeghe/ecyglpki/README.md

 To use:
 -------
-Just use `epyglpki` as you would any Python module
+Just use `ecyglpki` as you would any Python module